NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

     easier to read, and it enables the author to insert additional parameters without breaking backward compatibility.

-Similarly, it is common for new software developers to prefer one function with many options to several functions with fewer options.
+Similarly, it can be tempting to write one function that performs multiple steps and has many options instead of multiple functions that do a single step and have few options.
 The advantages of "many small functions" reveal themselves in time:

 * Small functions are easier to explain and document because their behavior is well-scoped.